simoncchu/GAPPadder/README.md

 ## **Dependencies**
 The current released version of GAPPadder runs on Linux OS.
 And GAPPadder needs the following tools to be installed in the machine you are working on.

 - Python 2.7 or higher version is required to run GAPPadder.
+Also need the Biopython package (http://biopython.org/wiki/Download) to be installed.
 - A k-mer counting tool.
 GAPPadder uses KMC program for performing k-mer counting.
 KMC can be downloaded from https://github.com/refresh-bio/KMC.
 - A reads assembler.
 GAPPadder uses Velvet at this point.
 In the future, we may support different assembler.
 Velvet can be downloaded from: https://www.ebi.ac.uk/~zerbino/velvet/.
 Caution: if you want to assemble k-mers that are longer than 30 bp, you need to recompile Velvet to let it work with longer sequence length.